Pranavvv1000/career-recommendation-model/README.md

-install required pip and run
+Install required pip and run.
-This is just basic model if you want to improve reccomendation change dataset into bigger
+This is just basic model if you want to improve reccomendation change dataset into bigger with more titles and keywords.

-Pre-trained Model Used for this project - all-MiniLM-L6-v2
+Pre-trained Model Used for this project -
+( all-MiniLM-L6-v2 )
 This is a sentence-transformers model: It maps sentences & paragraphs to a 384 dimensional dense vector space and can be used for tasks like clustering or semantic search.